 Often, the Court determines that an evidentiary hearing is not needed.
-In most cases, the written state court record is sufficient for the Court to determine the outcome of a case.
-You may not hear anything from the Court until you receive a written ruling on your petition.
+In most cases, the court record is sufficient for the Court to determine the outcome of a case.
+You may not hear anything from the Court until you receive a written ruling on your motion.